 Determine Budget Period

 The next step is to determine the budget period.
 A typical budget period can be monthly, quarterly, or yearly, depending on your business needs.
-It is important to choose a budget period that works best for your business.
+Choosing a budget period that works best for your business is important.
 You can also create different budget templates for each period to help you monitor expenses more closely.

 Set Budget Limits

-Once you have created your overhead budget template, it is important to monitor and adjust it regularly.
+Once you have created your overhead budget template, monitoring and adjusting it regularly is important.
 This helps you stay on track with your expenses and adjust the budget when necessary.